actualbudget/actual/docs/advanced/bank-sync.md

 **Create SECRET and KEY for Actual**

 1. Create an account with GoCardless - https://bankaccountdata.gocardless.com/overview/
-2. Log into your account dashboard at the same URL and select **Project->User secrets** from the left side menu
+2. Log into your account dashboard at the same URL and select **Developers->User secrets** from the left side menu

 ![](/static/img/connecting-your-bank/connecting-your-bank-gocardless-01.png)